 “Eve of Destruction” by The Turtles

 So “Eve of Destruction” was written by P.F.
 Sloan in 1965 as a protest song.
 You know how hot-to-trot the hippies were in the 60s.
 Bombs, guns, war, hate, blah, blah, blah.
 The track’s most celebrated recording was by Barry McGuire, but my favorite rendition is by The Turtles, but the Dickeis punk rock cover deservers a mention.
-While this rapture is of the divine sort and not manmade as discussed in this song, it’s still fitting . . . and a damn fine song.YouTube determined that TubePress's request did not contain proper authentication. - Private video
+While this rapture is of the divine sort and not manmade as discussed in this song, it’s still fitting . . . and a damn fine song.YouTube responded to TubePress with an HTTP 410 - No longer available

 “Randy Described Eternity” by Built to Spill